Moses Arita

-Moses Arita (born 30 November 1991) is a Kenyan footballer who currently plays for Western Stima Football Club in the Kenyan Premier League and the Kenya national team as a striker.
+Moses Arita (born 30 November 1991) is a Kenyan professional footballer who currently plays for Western Stima Football Club in the Kenyan Premier League and the Kenya national team as a striker.

 Career

 Early career

 Arita was born and raised in Nakuru, where he attended Mama Ngina Primary School, he then went to Manor High School in Rift Valley.
 After completing high school he joined St. Andrews Turi in Molo in 2008 before moving to Kenyan Premier League side Sony Sugar FC in 2009.

 Thika United

 After one season at Sony Sugar, Arita joined Thika United in 2010, where he became an instrumental player in the starting lineup, but it was not until 2011 that he burst into the limelight with his goal-poaching abilities that saw him net 10 goals in 21 games.

 KF Tirana

 Following a recommendation from fellow Kenyan and new KF Tirana signing James Situma, Arita signed a three-year contract with Albania's most successful club in August 2011.
 He moved to KF Tirana on a free transfer from Thika United on the grounds that the Kenyan club will receive 5% of the players next transfer fee.